 Welcome to my practice.
 I am board certified in Allergy and Immunology.

 Thank you for choosing Academy Allergy Asthma and Sinus Center.
-I am dedicated to providing you personalized, high-quality care.
+I am dedicated to providing you with personalized, high-quality care.
 I have been proudly serving South Colorado for eons, since 1988.

 You may have heard of the name 'Patel', which is like 'Smith' in the state of Gujarat, India.
-I grew up in a small-town, Sarkhej in Gujarat, India.
+I grew up in a small town, Sarkhej in Gujarat, India.
 I underwent extensive medical training until my hair turned grey, including a fellowship in allergy and immunology at National Jewish Health, Denver.

 I am married and the father of two boys.
 Not only am I proud of being an American and US citizen, but I am also proud of my Indian culture and heritage - I am a vegetarian and practicing Hindu.